kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="jquery-promises"></a>
 <h4 class="h4-guide">An important note about jQuery Promises</h4>
 Since Promises aren't available in every browser, there are libraries you can add to make them work your project.
-The Promises spec has <a href="https://promisesaplus.com/implementations" target="blank" title="Read about the various Promise libraries">a list of libraries you can <use> </use></a>.
+The Promises spec has <a href="https://promisesaplus.com/implementations" target="blank" title="Read about the various Promise libraries">a list of libraries you can use to implement Promise functionality in your code</a>.

-Note that jQuery isn't on the list.
+jQuery isn't on the list.
 This is because the current jQuery build doesn't fully conform to the Promises spec in two ways:

 1. The spec calls for Promises to be their own object when implemented: Promises are wrapped in the jQuery's Deferred object.

 2. The spec calls for Promises to manage errors in a specific way: the current jQuery build doesn't do this.

 Also, jQuery's `.then` method is based on an older version of the Promises spec.
-This is discussed in <a href="#then-method">the jQuery .then section of this guide</a>.
+This is discussed in <a href="#then-method">the jQuery `.then` section of this guide</a>.

 According to <a href="http://bugs.jquery.com/ticket/11010" target="blank" title="Read the jQuery bug ticket discussing its Promise implementation">a ticket in jQuery's bug tracker</a>, these things are happening because implementing Promises as per the spec would cause breaking changes in jQuery.
 It would break things to the point that things other than Promises wouldn't work.